 Medical research does offer hope that migraine sufferers can prevent headaches by being proactive.

-To enjoy summer activities while avoiding migraine headaches, Dr. Khan offers these tips to patients:
+To enjoy summer activities while avoiding migraine headaches, I offer these tips to patients:

 - Run errands and exercise in the cooler morning or evening hours